Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-Figure 1a shows a schematic of the TDBG sample, with top and bottom graphite gates and hBN dielectrics.
-The dual gated geometry enables independent control of the carrier density ($n$) and the transverse electric field ($E$) in the channel, which allows experimental access to multiple moir\'e energy bands at different, fixed $E$ values \cite{methods}.
-We illustrate this in Fig. 1b, which shows the longitudinal resistance ($R_\mathrm{xx}$) as a function of both $n$ and $E$ in a TDBG sample with $\theta = 1.01^\circ$.
-The twist angle is defined such that in the limit $\theta = 0^\circ$ the TDBG approaches AB-AB stacking. $R_\mathrm{xx}$ maxima along lines of constant $n$ indicate energy gaps in the moir\'e band structure.
+Figure 1(b) shows the longitudinal resistance ($R_\mathrm{xx}$) as a function of $n$ and $E$ in a TDBG sample with $\theta = 1.01^\circ$.
+The twist angle is defined such that in the limit $\theta = 0^\circ$ the TDBG approaches AB-AB stacking [Fig. 1(c)]. $R_\mathrm{xx}$ maxima along lines of constant $n$ indicate energy gaps in the moir\'e band structure.
 The data show $E$-dependent, single particle gaps at charge neutrality ($n=0$) and at fixed densities $\pm n_\mathrm{s}$ and $\pm 3n_\mathrm{s}$.
-Here, $n_\mathrm{s}$ is the carrier density required to fill a single moir\'e band with 4-fold spin-valley degeneracy, and is related to the twist angle by $a = \SI{2.46}{\angstrom}$ is the graphene lattice constant.
+Here, $n_\mathrm{s}$ is the carrier density required to fill a moir\'e unit cell with 4-fold spin-valley degeneracy, and is related to the twist angle by $a = \SI{2.46}{\angstrom}$ is the graphene lattice constant.
 At charge neutrality, the band gap is initially small and increases with $E$, while the gaps at $\pm n_\mathrm{s}$ decrease and eventually close at finite $E$.
-In addition, there are emerging $R_\mathrm{xx}$ maxima at $n=+\frac{1}{2}n_\mathrm{s}$ within small windows of $E$ around $\pm \SI{0.3}{V/nm}$, corresponding to developing correlated insulators at half-filling of the first conduction band.
-Correlated insulators appear at half and quarter moir\'e band filling in TDBG flat bands as a result of strong electron-electron interactions \cite{liu_spin-polarized_2019,burg_correlated_2019,shen_correlated_2020,cao_tunable_2020,he_tunable_2020}.
+In addition, there are emerging $R_\mathrm{xx}$ maxima at $n=+\frac{1}{2}n_\mathrm{s}$ within small windows of $E$ around $\pm \SI{0.3}{V/nm}$, corresponding to developing correlated insulators at half-filling of the first conduction moir\'e band.
+Correlated insulators appear at half and quarter moir\'e band filling in TDBG flat bands as a result of strong electron-electron interaction \cite{liu_spin-polarized_2019,burg_correlated_2019,shen_correlated_2020,cao_tunable_2020,he_tunable_2020}.